 There are 2 types of dietary fiber, soluble and insoluble.
 Soluble means the fiber can dissolve in your stomach water and enzymes and this makes them like a gel that slows down digestion of foods, and slows down the uptake of glucose into the bloodstream.

-Insoluble fiber doesn’t dissolve but helps to form a lattice like structure in the digestive tract that cleans out our digestive tract and prevents constipation.
-Both forms of fiber are very good for us and help manage diabetes, they fill us up, and provide many health benefits.
+Insoluble fiber doesn’t dissolve but helps to form a lattice-like structure in the digestive tract that cleans out our digestive tract and prevents constipation.
+Both forms of fiber are very good for us and can help you manage your diabetes.
+Fiber also helps fill us up and provides many health benefits.

 Where do we get these fibers?

 We need to eat LOTS of vegetables, and vegetables are a source of carbohydrate.

 Most people don’t realize that vegetables are a source of carbohydrate.
 Here at DMP we encourage a low carb diet and many people often say: ‘but don’t we need to eat carbs’…